Fill your College Details

 • Distributed and Decentralized Systems: One of the advantages of decentralized databases and network schema designs is that they can coordinate multiple user views as well as logical schemas that are distributed in different nodes, hence guaranteeing consistency as well as data independence.

 • Security-Sensitive Applications: The use of external schemas for access control allows for the protection of sensitive information from being accessed by unauthorized individuals.
-This feature is especially advantageous in situations where the user groups have different access levels to the data.
+This is particularly beneficial for environments with differing access levels for different user groups.

 What is Data Independence?